If you’re on the Guest List, as soon as we have good introductions to send your way, or a good group, we’ll coordinate things like:

 Cocktail Parties & Social Experiences

-And Marco started sharing reflections about vocation, friendship and dating on social media, and some videos started blowing up, pointing to a shared journey that so many Catholics are going through.
-So he started hosting some bigger social experiences, cocktail parties, and weekend pickup sports, bringing people in from Phoenix and Nogales, while still helping the local Young Adult groups.
+Then we started hosting some bigger social experiences, cocktail parties, and weekend pickup sports, bringing people in from Phoenix and Nogales, while still helping the local Young Adult groups.

 New Year’s Party with Young Adult crews